redwrasse/convstacks/README.md

 There are a large number of possible architecture choices and parameter tweaks, but a few are of primary interest

-* Waveform sample frequency and expected correlation length.
+* waveform sample frequency and expected correlation length.
 * `gamma` := ratio of the total # of parameters / network depth.
 * `Delta` := receptive field length of the network.